alcueca/AWS-Containers/README.txt

 EC2ContainerInstance.yaml: It creates an EC2 Container Instance that logs on to the ECR Repository and launches into the ECS Cluster.
 Depends on NetworkAndSecurity.yaml, ECR.yaml and ECSCluster.yaml

-ECSClusterAutoScaling.yaml: Todo: Create an autoscaling ECS Cluster
+ECSClusterAutoScaling.yaml: Creates an autoscaling ECS Cluster

-AutoScalingAlarms.yaml: ToDo: Create the triggers for scaling the autoscaling ECS Cluster
+AutoScalingAlarms.yaml: ToDo: Create the triggers for scaling up and down the autoscaling ECS Cluster